dropkickfish/Frontify-Python-SDK/README.md

 The goal is to eventually publish this as a PyPI package, but it works just fine imported as a module for now.

 # Usage
+## Local package installation (optional)
+To install the package in your environment, you can run `python setup.py install` and then `pip install frontify` which will allow you to use it as a regular import instead of importing the entire module.

 ## Client
 Import and initialise the client as follows:
 ```python